Pheonix-001/Cricket-Score-App-using-React/README.md

 # Cricket-Score-App-using-React

-File will be uploaded soon
+File uploading is pending due to size restriction, this will be uploaded soon